-Tucked in the northern corner of Namibia, Etosha National Park, one of the most diverse parks Safari Lodges in Namibia, is the perfect destination for wildlife enthusiasts.
+Etosha National Park in Namibia is a prime safari destination that hosts an extraordinary variety of wildlife.
+Tucked in the northern Namibia, Etosha National Park, one of the most diverse parks, is the perfect destination for wildlife enthusiasts.

-The Namibia Safari Lodge is home to exciting species of wildlife and home to a wealth of game life and hundreds of species of birds.
+This national park is home to exciting species of wildlife and home to a wealth of game life and hundreds of species of birds.
 It offers a striking landscape of salt pans and desert.

-Listed below are some of the reasons why Etosha should be on your bucket list for your next safari destination:
+When planning your next Namibia safari – be sure to include Etosha National Park as your holiday destination.
+Listed below are some of the reasons why Etosha National Park should be on your bucket list for your next safari destination:

-Etosha is a vast wildlife spotting reserve – which could be the best in Southern Africa.
-It offers you the chance to see four of the Big five (elephant, rhino, leopard and lion – Buffalo are not present in the park) as well as an immense amount of other animals such as giraffe, cheetah, hyena and gemsbok.
+Etosha National Park is a vast wildlife spotting reserve – which could be the best in Southern Africa.
+It offers you the chance to see four of the Big Five (elephant, rhino, leopard and lion – Buffalo are not present in the park) as well as an immense amount of other animals such as giraffe, cheetah, hyena and gemsbok.

 Namibia is largely a desert which means that there are far fewer trees, which is an added perk for visitors as it is much easier to spot animals that aren’t camouflaging in the trees or hiding in the branches.

-The Dramatic Landscape
+Dramatic Landscape of Etosha

 Etosha is most famous for its extensive salt pan.
 This salt pan is so big that it can be seen from space.
 The pan provides striking views and breathtaking backdrops to your game-viewing and wildlife or landscape photographs.